akash-2303/InfoCensor/README.md

         content (str): The content to be censored.

     Returns:
-        str: The censored content with dates replaced by '#'.
+        tuple: A tuple containing the censored content and the count of dates censored.

     """